Updated through September 16, 2019

 Section 5.
 The President shall perform the usual duties pertaining to that office and shall appoint the Nominating Committee and all other necessary committees.
 (Amended October, 2010)

 Section 6.
-The Secretary shall have the following duties: keep the minutes of all Association conferences and meetings of the Executive Committee; conduct official correspondence of the Association; collect and preserve all records and materials of the Association necessary to preserve the history of the Association.
+The Secretary shall have the following duties: keep the minutes of all Association conferences and meetings, and meetings of the Executive Committee; conduct official correspondence of the Association; collect and preserve all records and materials of the Association necessary to preserve the history of the Association.
 The Secretary shall distribute to each member jurisdiction, not less than twenty days prior to the opening date of the annual conference, the Association’s minutes of the Association’s previous annual conference.
 The Treasurer shall collect and disburse all monies of the Association and maintain the financial records and materials of the Association.
 The Treasurer shall distribute to each member jurisdiction, not less than twenty days prior to the opening date of the annual conference, the Association’s financial statements for the previous fiscal year ending June 30 of the current year.
 The offices of Secretary and Treasury may be held concurrently by the same person.
-(Amended October, 2010)
+(Amended October, 2010; Amended September, 2019)

 Section 7.
 By action of the Executive Committee, the Association may remove an Officer or Director for good cause shown, and a substitute may be elected by the Executive Committee at its next scheduled meeting or any duly constituted special meeting.
 Any such proceedings may be initiated by written petition to the Executive Committee signed by no less than three members thereof.
 (Amended November, 2001)